cdl-geneseo/geneseo-dictionary/D/Dime-Bag.md

 # Dime Bag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dime Bag

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 dime bag : a small amount of marijuana.
 50% of students surveyed use this term.
 F06.
 KTousey